gustavooferreira/news-app-docs/SETUP_GUIDE.md

 - Feeds Management API port: 9000
 - Articles Management API port: 9001

-You can immediately start firing requests to those APIs according to the instruction in [usage guide](USAGE.md).
+You can immediately start firing requests to those APIs according to the instructions in the [usage guide](USAGE.md).

-For more details about the APIs, please find their respective specifications in the `openapi` directory.
+For more details about the APIs, please find their respective specifications in the [openapi directory](openapi).